 Zapatero 'absolutely' rules out economic rescue for Spain

-Prime Minister Jose Luis Rodriguez Zapatero "absolutely" ruled out Friday an Irish-style rescue for Spain even as markets cranked the country's debt risk premium up to record highs.
+Prime Minister Jose Luis Rodriguez Zapatero "absolutely" ruled out Friday an Irish-style rescue for Spain but markets remain unconvinced as borrowing costs for the country hit record highs.

 The prospect of a costly rescue for Spain's economy, which is twice the size of that of Ireland, Greece and Portugal combined, is sowing deep concern in world financial markets.

 Investors are demanding increasingly high rates in return for taking the risk of buying Spanish debt, adding to the problems faced by Madrid in raising fresh cash.